top of page

 Key Stage 4

 Years 11 and 12 follow a programme which meets the statutory requirements for KS4 in conjunction with LLW.
 At the end of this key stage, important Post 16 decisions are made.
-Year 12 take part in a DEL survey “Getting Connected” and based on the results of this, are offered interviews with a Peter McEvoy, the DEL Careers Adviser.
-They also have further interviews with Careers teachers and use ICT self awareness packages.
+All Year 12 students will be interviews by Careers Service Adviser, currently Brenda McKeown.
+Year 12 students will attend the Skills NI Convention, the largest student / employer engagement event in Northern Ireland.
+They also have further interviews with Careers teachers, subject information provided in the College Options Booklet and access to various careers software programmes.

 bottom of page